ESSEX HORSE TRIALS

 Located at the water complex, you’ll have an up-close view of the action at the water jump.

-Welcome to the Essex Horse Trials at Moorland Farm!
+Welcome to the Essex Horse Trials being held at the USET at Hamilton Farm on June 3rd, and Moorland Farm on June 4th!
 Few sports outside Eventing allow spectators to witness competition from such an up-close vantage point.
 We encourage you to experience each of the sport’s three disciplines – Dressage, Cross-Country and Show Jumping.
 They are all quite different and, together, are remarkable in the effort and teamwork they require of each horse and rider combination.
 During the event, please feel free to explore the grounds and don’t hesitate to ask questions of volunteers or officials, who will be happy to assist you.

 Coming to Essex